louisfacun/facemask-detection-yolov4/README.md

 - **OpenCV** https://opencv.org/releases/ (can be installed with `GPU support` for faster calculations, not required but **recommended**).
 - **CUDA** https://developer.nvidia.com/cuda-zone (if installing the requirements above with `GPU support`).
 - **CUDA supported GPUs**:  https://developer.nvidia.com/cuda-gpus (CUDA is only for `NVIDIA GPUs`).

-If you have successfully installed the requirements above you can now try [Running model inference](#running-model-inference).
+Make sure that the requirements above are successfully installed.
+You can now try [Running model inference](#running-model-inference).

 # Running model inference